mfontanadev/wishflower/README.md

-## This a POC app to show how to integrate MongoDB to Node JS
+## This a POC app to show how to integrate MongoDB to Node JS (branch-webgl)
 Explanation in few words, the app let you send requests (wishes) and see them in a wish tree.

 Enjoy at: https://wishflower.herokuapp.com/